helenb/slides/slides.md

 </video>

 <!--
 The border-radius property was part of the CSS3 spec which was released in 2005 - but as with all CSS there was a significant lag between the time it was released, and when it was widely supported enough to use.

 As an aside, cross browser support was generally a much harder job in the early 2000s, as the differences between Internet Explorer and Netscape, and later Mozilla, were much more significant.

 Here's another old Torchbox website - Asthma UK, from 2006.

-You can see from this screencast that they love their elements with rounded corners, but without border-radius we had to use background images to create each and every single one.
+You can see from this screencast that they have these teardrop style elements with 3 rounded corners, but without border-radius we had to use background images to create each and every single one.
 -->

 ---